uwspstar/FullStack/AWS-Certification/CIDRs.md

 • /24 allows for 256 IP = 2^8
 • /16 allows for 65,536 IP = 2^16
 • /0 allows for all IPs = 2^32

+• /32 – no IP number can change
+• /24 - last IP number can change
+• /16 – last IP two numbers can change
+• /8 – last IP three numbers can change
+• /0 – all IP numbers can change

 ```